Carbon Capture, Storage, and Utilization

 Present status of CCSU towards a net-zero goal:

-• According to the IPCC 1.5°C Special Report, somewhere between 350 and 1200 gigatonnes of CO₂ will need to be captured and sequestrated this century for achieving the aim of net-zero.
+• According to the IPCC 1.5°C Special Report, somewhere between 350 and 1200 gigatonnes of CO₂ will need to be captured and sequestrated this century to achieve the aim of net zero.
 Above equates to somewhere between 10 and 35 times the annual global CO₂ emissions we currently emit from fossil fuels.

 • Carbon capture must increase at least 100-fold by 2050 to meet the scenarios laid out by the IPCC.